Proposed changes to the National Animal Identification and Tracing Act and regulations

 NAIT is central to the biosecurity response effort to eradicate Mycoplasma bovis.
-The NAIT review and the response to Mycoplasma bovis both highlighted areas where the NAIT scheme can be improved.
-It requires action on a number of fronts including:
+The NAIT review and the response to Mycoplasma bovis both highlighted areas where the NAIT scheme could be improved.
+It required action on a number of fronts including:

 - operational changes to the scheme (being done by OSPRI)